linas/i370-linux-2.2.1/README.md

   system is barely usable, until a network driver is available.
   Or until someone very clever figures out how to layer a tty device onto a 3215/3270 or something weird like that.
 Beats me.
+* The solutino to this, on Hercules, is to implement CTCA (Device 3088) Channel To Channel Adapter.
+Hercules can then route this to an actual tcp/ip network, via the tun/tap device.
+See the Hercules documentation.

 Signals TODO, see `kernel/signal.c`:
 * A handful of signal handling system calls are not implemented.